heidrich76/ha-addons/README.md

-# Home Assistant Add-ons: Jens' repository
+# Home Assistant Add-ons by heidrich76

 Home Assistant is an open-source platform for automating and controlling smart home devices locally and securely from a central interface.